-If you have more than a day to explore this area, the locals highly recommended the food in Iberia.
-There are also swamp tours and lots to check out.
-It is not too far from Avery Island.
+If you have more than a day to explore this area, the locals highly recommend the food in Iberia.
+There are swamp tours and lots to check out, and it is not too far from Avery Island.

 Behind the Tabasco Factory is the 170-acre Jungle Garden situated on the Bayou Petite Anse.
-The topography of the south is so unique and this is a beautiful area to explore with wildlife and azalea gardens.
+The topography of the south is unique, and this is a beautiful area to explore with wildlife and azalea gardens.